 As shown in the figure below, fixed fiber optic attenuators should be always installed at the receiver end of the link (X in the drawing).
 This is because it’s more convenient to test the receiver power before and after attenuation or while adjusting it with your power meter at the receiver, plus any reflectance will be attenuated on its path back to the source.

 For female to male fixed fiber optic attenuators, we can plug the patch cord to the female fiber optic adapter of the attenuator.
 And then plug the male plug connector of the attenuator to the equipment directly.
-For female to female fixed fiber optic attenuators, we should plug the two patch cords to the two female fiber optic adapter of the attenuator (shown in the figure below).
+For a female to female fixed fiber optic attenuators, we should plug the two patch cords to the two female fiber optic adapter of the attenuator (shown in the figure below).

 Fiber optic attenuator is a passive device used to reduce the power level of an optical signal because too much light can overload a fiber optic receiver and degrade the bit error ratio (BER).
-To achieve the best BER, the light power must be reduced by using fiber optic attenuator.
+To achieve the best BER, light power must be reduced by using fiber optic attenuator.
 Fiber-MART provides optical attenuators with various connector types, such as FC/SC/ST/LC/E2000, available with APC or UPC polish.
 Any question pls feel free to contact me at firstname.lastname@example.org